Security Vehicle

 • Emergency Red Phones

-When a Code Blue or Emergency Red Phone is activated, Security Guards will be priority dispatched to the location and in most cases, will arrive in under two minutes.
-While the Security Guards are on route, our dispatcher continues to have two-way voice communication with the caller.
+When a Code Blue or Emergency Red Phone is activated, Security Guards will be dispatched to the location on priority and, in most cases, arrive in under two minutes.
+While the Security Guards are on the way, our dispatcher continues to have two-way voice communication with the caller.

 Code Blue emergency poles